-This $2.1 million exhibit is a total immersion experience which allows guests to visit an authentic neo-tropical rainforest and explore the relationships between plants and animals.
+The Tropical Encounters exhibit is a total immersion experience which allows guests to visit an authentic neo-tropical rainforest and explore the relationships between plants and animals.
 Tropical Encounters is the first exhibit at Como Park Zoo and Conservatory to combine both the plant and animal worlds.
-The two-story exhibit is located on the South end of the new Visitor Center which opened in 2005.
+The two-story exhibit is located on the South end of the new Visitor Center.

 The exhibit also highlights a fallen “canopy giant” tree designed by Bios, Inc of Bainbridge Island, Washington.
 The tree’s upper branches, which are covered in epiphytes and normally located 100’ or more overhead, are now lying on the ground with bromeliads and orchids at eye level.
 The fallen canopy giant will also create a light gap in the dense rainforest.
 This light filled area is infused with a profusion of vines, lianas and seedlings which regenerate the forest.